Iodine98/macaw_docker/README.md

 8. To close the application, press `Ctrl+A+D` on the terminal.

 In this docker image we start off with running a bare-bone version of Macaw using the [WikiPassageQA](https://arxiv.org/pdf/1805.03797.pdf) dataset and `Indri` index.
-For that perform the following steps:
+For that we perform the following steps (you do not need to repeat them again, this is already done while building the container during steps 1-8 previously):
 1. Get the dataset from [here](https://ciir.cs.umass.edu/downloads/wikipassageqa/WikiPassageQA.zip).
 2. Extarct it.
 3. Convert the data into [`trectext` format](https://sourceforge.net/p/lemur/wiki/Quick%20Start/) required by `Indri` to index the data.
 For that we use our [script](https://github.com/roynirmal/convert2trectext.git).
 The script is a bit hacky for now but will update it soon ;)